XxxHolic: Anime television series

-The first season is licensed by Funimation (now known as Crunchyroll) in July 2007.
-Six DVDs were released between March 25, 2008 and October 21, 2008 featuring the first season while a DVD box was released on July 28, 2009.
+The first season was licensed by Funimation in July 2007.
+Six DVDs were released from March 25 to October 21, 2008; while a DVD box was released on July 28, 2009.
 On January 26, 2009, the series made its North American debut on the Funimation Channel.
-As of October 2022, the series migrated to the Crunchyroll streaming service from the FunimationNOW video streaming app.

 Original video animations

 A two-DVD original video animation, entitled xxxHOLiC Shunmuki (xxxHOLiC 春夢記) was also released by Production I.G.
 The first DVD for this OVA was released on February 17, 2009 with the 14th volume of the Japanese manga.
 The second one was released alongside volume 15 on June 26, 2009.
 Its story focuses on how Haruka Domeki tells Watanuki and Domeki to search for four items, which lead Watanuki to enter into the Dream World.
 The OVA was rereleased in Blu-ray format alongside the first volume of xxxHolic Rei on October 23, 2013.

 Another OVA titled xxxHolic Rō (×××HOLiC・籠) was shipped with the 17th volume of the xxxHolic manga on April 23, 2010.
 It is set ever since Yūko's death, and follows Watanuki's life as the new shop's owner.
 Another OVA titled xxxHolic: Rō Adayume (×××HOLiC・籠 あだゆめ) was released on March 9, 2011 as included with a special edition from volume 19.
 In the OVA, Watanuki sees various parts of Domeki's life, including his childhood and the events that happened across the series.